EngTranslate/Plantilla/Article/conflict-of-interest.md

 #### Conflict of interest

+Write something like:

-The authors have no conflicts of interests.
+"The authors have no conflicts of interests."